secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 Now that you've successfully learned how to setup your environment, run an instance of `LocalSecret`, and do some basic stuff with secret contracts, it's time to take things a bit further.
 #####
 To learn more about developing secret contracts, follow the _Secret Counter Box_ tutorial [here](https://scrt.university/repositories/secret-box/2/secret-counter).
 You'll also learn how to connect the frontend DApp to your `LocalSecret` instance to perform contract queries and transactions.

+And if you're feeling adventurous, check out this guide to learn how to deploy your secret contract to the [testnet](https://docs.scrt.network/secret-network-documentation/development/getting-started/interacting-with-the-testnet).

 ## Further Reading